Corporate Governance

 Audit & Supervisory Board

-The Company’s three outside Audit & Supervisory Board members have extensive experience in and knowledge of finance and accounting, which they are able to leverage in the performance of their duties.
-Full-time Audit & Supervisory Board member Hiroyuki Ninomiya oversaw corporate accounts at the Company for many years and was general manager of the Accounting Department and Head of the Finance and Accounting Unit.
-In addition to providing expertise in corporate law, outside Audit & Supervisory Board member Keita Nagura provides tax accounting services pursuant to Article 51 of the Certified Public Tax Accountant Act.
-Outside Audit & Supervisory Board member Keiko Kishigami is qualified as a certified public accountant and has engaged in the audit of companies for many years. -
+All four Audit & Supervisory Board members have extensive experience and expertise in finance and accounting.
+Full-time Audit & Supervisory Board member Hiroyuki Ninomiya oversaw finance and accounting at the Company and Group companies for many years and previously served as general manager of the Accounting Department and Head of the Finance and Accounting Unit.
+Full-time Audit & Supervisory Board member Toshinobu Kitamura was in charge of finance and accounting for the Company and Group companies and served as Deputy General Manager and CFO of DIC (China).
+Outside Audit & Supervisory Board member Keita Nagura provides tax accounting services pursuant to Article 51 of the Certified Public Tax Accountant Act and as an attorney has broad experience in the field of corporate law.
+Outside Audit & Supervisory Board member Keiko Kishigami is a certified public accountant with extensive experience in corporate auditing. -

 Internal Auditing Department